Ria424/developers-animatesdk-docs/Document_object/Document180.md

 #### Description

-Method; optimizes smoothing for the current selection, allowing multiple passes, if specified, for optimal smoothing.
+Method; Optimizes smoothing for the current selection, allowing multiple passes, if specified, for optimal smoothing.
 This method is equivalent to selecting `Modify > Shape > Optimize`.

 #### Example